qwx9/strangepg/README.md

 not that much is left to make it more useful in practice.

 Near finished:
-- Online and offline coarsening and usage
+- offline coarsening and easy import/export of partial graph
-- Better generic layouts with hooks for user-specific scenarios: fix circular, add spherical, etc.
 - Better external memory implementation and hooks
+- Alignment visualization
+- Annotations, overlays
+- Path handling: highlighting, coloring
 - Manpage

 Near future:
-- Path handling: highlighting, coloring
+- Better generic layouts with hooks for user-specific scenarios: fix circular, add spherical, etc.
 - Better UI; macros as user-defined buttons
 - Newick format and phylogenetic tree layouts
 - Additional capabilities in the graph language
-- Multiple graph handling

 Future:
 - Edge bundling
 - Prettier graphs: node/line thickness and curvature
-- Additional annotation overlays
-- Better graph manipulation language
 - More user-friendly layout specification/implementation
-- IGV-like subviews (?)
 - Further graphics performance improvements if warranted
+- Multiple graph handling
 - GBZ support

 Released under the terms of the MIT license.